TVLuke/location-history/README.md

 ```

 #### prepare data

+To start the process there needs to be CSV Files, with the location track for a day, in the `/csv` Folder, with a naming pattern like `yyyymmdd.csv`.
+These scripts might help you create them.

 - `extract_csv_files.py` extracts the data from `/gps` and `/locations` into CSV files, creating one CSV file with geo-locations per day.
 Preferably, it uses a copy from the CSV in a zip file in `/gps`.
 Only if this does not exist does it go to other sources.
 At the end, there should be a CSV file with a bunch of geo-locations for each day, using a `yyyymmdd.csv` naming scheme like this: